Get My Top 25 Viral Recipes!

 Print Pin Rate

-With just a few minutes of prep, you can make this simple slow cooker pot roast recipe with amazing results!
-Thanks to the crock pot, it's fall-apart, tender, flavorful, and juicy.
-This is comfort food done right.
+With just a few minutes of prep, this slow cooker pot roast cooks up tender, juicy, and full of flavor — true comfort food made easy.

 Equipment